jomartin-999/spring-boot-for-vmware-gemfire/documentation/guides/getting-started.md

 required to run our application.

-In order to properly package the application for deployment to a managed cloud platform environment, such as *Pivotal Platform*, you use the [Spring Boot Maven Plugin](https://docs.spring.io/spring-boot/docs/current/maven-plugin/reference/htmlsingle/), which was added to the generated project by *Spring Initializer*:
+In order to properly package the application for deployment to a managed cloud platform environment, such as *Tanzu Application Service*, you use the [Spring Boot Maven Plugin](https://docs.spring.io/spring-boot/docs/current/maven-plugin/reference/htmlsingle/), which was added to the generated project by *Spring Initializer*: